oresat/oresat-solar-hardware/README.md

 # Rev 1 Design

 Shhhh!
 Don't tell anyone: rev 1 is a super secret project that uses a  **Zeta converter** running the *Incremental Conductance algorithm* on a 32bit ARM microcontroller that talks CAN!
 Oh, it's going to be great.
 After we figure out how to make it not catch fire in space, of course.
+It's all preliminary, but you can find it in the [MPPT folder](https://github.com/oresat/solar/tree/master/MPPT).

 ## Project Team
   [Andrew Greenberg](https://github.com/andrewgreenberg)